Call 020 3393 9277

 |Typical exit fees||1%|

-An open bridging loan is a loan that has no clear exit strategy.
-Example, when the borrower gets the amount of money after to repay, he sells his equity shares or after he gets the profit of his upcoming business deal.
+An open bridging loan has no clear exit strategy.
+The repayment method is open, for example, the borrower sells his equity shares or after he gets the profit of his upcoming business deal at no specific date.

-The interest rates can be dependent on the evidence that has proof of the borrower’s income.
+The interest rates can be dependent on the evidence of the borrower’s income.

 An open bridging loan is typically for the short term.
 So a borrower can borrow up to 18 months at a typically higher interest rate, and the credit can be extended.